Welcome, ladies.

 If you’ve ever used a backpack that wasn’t designed with women in mind, the difference when you switch to one of these models will be undeniable.
 You’ll find yourself rucking faster, more comfortably, and able to go longer distances.

-Happy rucking, and see you at one of the next GoRuck events.
+We hope you enjoyed this guide that lays out the best women’s rucking backpack for all purposes.
+Happy rucking, and we hope to see you at one of the next GoRuck events.

 Frequently Asked Questions